1skjp/.github/profile/README.md

 This is a private organisation owned by m1sk9.
 It is not managed by any group.

-This organisation is a private repository to which I have transferred a private repository that I have not made public under my personal account. (e.g., no longer developed, university assignments, etc.).
+This organisation is a private repository to which I have transferred a private repository that I have not made public under my personal account ([@m1sk9](https://github.com/m1sk9)). (e.g., no longer developed, university assignments, etc.).

 Most repositories are archived and unmanaged.
 They are unlikely to see the light of day in the future.